vackosar/vackosar.github.io/about-vaclav-kosar.md

 {% include image.html alt="" style="width: 50%; max-width: 250px; background-color: lightgreen;" src="/vaclav-kosar-face-editted-removebg-preview-flip.png" %}

 I can help you reduce costs and increase revenues with software and machine learning (AI) systems.
-For example for [GLAMI](https://medium.com/@glami-engineering), I am optimizing a product feature detection system performing 40 million predictions (e.g. [product category](/software/google-product-taxonomy-viewer)) each month, so that the customers can find what they are looking for quickly.
+For ScaleVoice I am developing on applications of LLMs in customer acquisition.
+For example for [GLAMI](https://medium.com/@glami-engineering), I optimized a product feature detection system performing 40 million predictions (e.g. [product category](/software/google-product-taxonomy-viewer)) each month, so that the customers can find what they are looking for quickly.
 For GLAMI, I also participate in development of a shopping assistant.

 I also publish resources which you can use for machine learning research and education.
 For example, with GLAMI we recently published a [GLAMI-1M dataset](https://github.com/glami/glami-1m) together with a [practise notebook combining of texts which are in multiple languages and images](https://colab.research.google.com/drive/16gMqVqUpleacU5z9Y_7f3c-7I0C45esy?usp=sharing).